Serbia, Republic of

 Balkan Medical Task Force (BMTF) is a multinational military medical unit composed of medical staff from Serbia, Albania, Bosnia and Herzegovina, Macedonia, Montenegro and Slovenia as nations that provide infrastructure, personnel, equipment, material and/or financial contributions.
-Framework Nation (FN) in the first rotation is Serbia that provides the core infrastructure, personnel and equipment necessary for ROLE 2 capability.
+Framework Nation (FN) in the first rotation was Serbia.
 The purpose of the BMTF is to provide medical support at the Role 2 level on Crisis Response Operations in a sustainable manner and rapidly respond to a broad spectrum of regional disaster relief situations.
 BMTF will be an MMU, and as a deployable modular military capability, mission tailored for a broad spectrum of crisis response operations.
 The BMTF will be built upon the existing national medical capabilities in the West Balkan region.
 Nations will contribute by assigning nationally manned modules which will be integrated into the BMTF.

 Cooperation with International and Regional Organizations

 Military Medical Academy is a member of the International Committee of Military Medicine (ICMM), Balkan Committee of Military Medicine, participating as well in the activities of NATO COMEDS (Committee of the Chiefs of Military Medical Services in NATO).

 The 17th Congress of the Balkan Committee of Military Medicine has been organized in Belgrade in 2012 and 22nd Congress in 2017.
 At the same time, the 3rd Pan European Congress of Military Medicine has been organized in Belgrade in June 2014.

 Since 2008 military hospitals have been fully integrated into the National Health System and 40 percents of their capacities are reserved for the civilian patient population

 Other Special Aspects